green-api/whatsapp-chatbot-golang/README.md

 }
 ```

-If you have complex nested scripts, it is better to use scenes as in the `baseScene` example.
+Or if you have complex nested scripts, it is better to use Scenes as in the `baseScene` example.
-Using scenes is easy - put the bot logic into a separate structure that implements the `Scene` interface, and add it to
+Using Scenes is easy - put the bot logic into a separate structure that implements the `Scene` interface, and add it to
-the bot
-using the `bot.SetStartScene(StartScene{})` method.
+the bot using the `bot.SetStartScene(StartScene{})` method.
-The starting scene can call the next one using the `message.ActivateNextScene(NextScene{})` method, then the next
-webhook will go into the new scene, this will allow you to divide the bot into separate parts and make the code more
-readable and editable:
+The starting scene can call the next one using the `message.ActivateNextScene(NextScene{})` method, then the next webhook will go into the new scene, this will allow you to divide the bot into separate parts and make the code more readable and editable:

 ```go
 package base